JuliaNLSolvers/NLsolve.jl/README.md

 # Specifying the function and its Jacobian

+There are various ways of specifying the residuals function and possibly its Jacobian.

+## With functions modifying arguments in-place

+This is the most efficient method, because it minimizes the memory allocations.

-In the following, it is assumed that have defined a function `f!(x::Vector, fx::Vector)` computing the residual of the system.
+In the following, it is assumed that have defined a function `f!(x::Vector, fx::Vector)` computing the residual of the system at point `x` and putting it into the `fx` argument.

-There are 3 ways of specifying the function to be solved, depending on the availability of the Jacobian function:
+In turn, there 3 ways of specifying how the Jacobian should be computed:

-## Finite differencing
+### Finite differencing

 If you do not have a function that compute the Jacobian, it is possible to have it computed by finite difference.
 In that case, the syntax is simply: